-Television and radio courses are designed to accomplish a two-fold purpose: To give the student training and background in every phase of non-technical television and radio; and, to provide the skills and experience necessary for a position in the industry.
-Facilities are modern and complete.
-Texas Western College owns and operates its own Frequency Modulation radio station KVOF-FM, which provides a daily broadcast service to the El Paso city and county schools.
-KVOF-FM is staffed entirely by students working in modern control rooms and studios, using standard commercial equipment. working in modern control rooms and studios, using standard commercial equipment.
-The department also maintains campus carrier-current station KVOF, providing ten hours daily of programs slanted at dormitory residents.
-Remote broadcast lines are maintained to El Paso's commercial stations for the purpose of relaying college programs.
-Texas Western television facilities are new, modern, and complete, offering the prospective television student unsurpassed opportunities for learning every phase of this fascinating medium.
-Using 2 RCA I.O. studio cameras and a vidicon film chain, students write produce and direct their course which are already as a learning terminal transfer. write, produce and direct their own programs which are released by closed-circuit to TV receivers on the campus.
-Campus television facilities are also employed in the teaching of college courses by closed-circuit.
-An investment of more than \$150,000 is represented in the studios, lighting facilities, cameras, video controls and associated equipment to make Texas Western's TELEVISION CENTER one of the most complete educational television plants in the country.
-Upon approval by the Chairman of the Department, Education 3412 and 3413 will be accepted for credit as part of a major or minor in Radio-Television.
+Upon approval by the Head of the Department, Education 3412 and 3413 will be accepted for credit as part of a major or minor in Radio-Television.

-3101 Survey of Radio and Television

-A survey of the American System of Broadcasting including personnel, equipment, terms, station and network organization in television and radio.
-Practice given in station operational procedures.

-3102 Introduction to Radio

-An introductory course to acquaint the beginning student with basic studio and control room equipment and practices.
+- 3101 Survey of Radio and Television A survey of the American System of Broadcasting including personnel, equipment, terms, station and network organization in television and radio.
+Practice given in station operational procedures. - 3102 Introduction to Radio An introductory course to acquaint the beginning student with basic studio and control room equipment and practices.
 Microphone types and techniques, control board operation, tape recordings.
 Introduction to educational broadcasting.
-Prerequisite: Radio 3101, or consent of the chairman of the department.
-3105 Radio-Television News Processing

-A study of the leading world news telegraph services, news writing styles perrisitive of the leading world news telegraph services, news writing styles per-tinent to radio broadcasting, and the techniques of processing news material for radio broadcast.
-Laboratory practice under actual radio newsroom conditions is made possible by use of 24-hour daily leased wire Associated Press facilities in the KVOF-FM newsroom.

-3214 Introduction to Television

-An introductory course to acquaint the student with the equipment, terms and personnel of television.
+Prerequisite: Radio 3101, or consent of the head of the department. - 3105 Radio-Television News Processing A study of the leading world news telegraph services, news writing styles pertinent to radio broadcasting, and the techniques of processing news material for radio broadcast.
+Laboratory practice under actual radio newsroom conditions is made possible by use of 24-hour daily leased wire Associated Press facilities in the KVOF-FM newsroom. - 3214 Introduction to Television An introductory course to acquaint the student with the equipment, terms and personnel of television.
 Radio and television announcing.
 The development of an effective, friendly radio and television personality.
 (Three lectures per week.)
-Prerequisite: Radio 3102 or consent of the chairman of the department.

-3215 Telecommunications

-Writing for television and radio, program planning and building, audience surveys, audience promotion.
+Prerequisite: Radio 3102 or consent of the head of the department. - 3215 Telecommunications Writing for television and radio, program planning and building, audience surveys, audience promotion.
 Introduction to film techniques in television.
-Three lectures per week, Prerequisite: Radio 3214 or consent of the chairman of the department.

-3218 Dramatic Script Writing
+Three lectures per week.
+Prerequisite: Radio 3214 or consent of the head of the department. - 3218 Dramatic Script Writing

 Beginning principles of dramatic script writing for stage, radio and television.

 Drama majors will be required to write an original one-act play.
 Radio and television majors will be required to write an original half-hour script for either radio or television.
 Prerequisite: Completion of English 3101-02 and sophomore standing.
-Not to be counted in addition to Drama 2018. standing.
-Not to be counted in addition to Drama 3218.
+Not to be counted in addition to Drama 3218. - 3320 Television Production I standing.